Gold Miner Pulse (ext'd art.)

 Long term graph of the GMP list based (and capitalisation weighed) gold (black), silver (blue) and equal weight (red) miners indices.
 Reference 1000 on Nov 19, 2010. - Data till Dec 29, 2017 (click to enlarge)

-Gold miners indexes are back to their pre COVID levels, when the metal prices were still substantially lower than where they currently are.
+In 2022 and 2023 gold miners indexes stay above their pre COVID levels, though metal prices had risen substantially since 2019.
 This has translated into much lover relative valuations.
 The equal weight index progressed more, reflecting the outperformance of some juniors and the take-over of some junior and mid-tier miners.
 Silver miners also did better despite the metal not convincing but still up from the $18 where we started in Jan 2020.

 Performance graph

-There is an important performance disparity among the gold and silver miners of the GMP database.
+The performance disparity among the gold and silver miners of the GMP database is striking.
 Several laggards seem moribund.
-The median (or middle) miner (with an equal number better and worse) is now losing 57.17%: more than a double is needed to break even.
-The average emerged from the red now posting a 4.13% gain.
-The performance distribution is slanted towards the few high gains.
+The median (or middle) miner (with an equal number better and worse) is still losing 12.2%.
+However, the average stands at a 82.2% gain.
+The performance distribution is slanted towards the high gains.

-There are 20 miners/explorers losing 90% or more, with 11 thereof down over 95%.
-At the opposite side 31 miners are quoting above their Nov 2010 mark, 14 stocks have doubled.
-The top 11 miners are omitted in the above graph to avoid excessive scale expansion, but you find the top-15 in full detail below:
+There are 13 miners/explorers losing 90% or more, with 8 thereof down over 95%.
+At the opposite side 44 miners are quoting above their Nov 2010 mark, led by Lundi Mining; 25 stocks have doubled.
+Most elite miners are omitted in the above graph to avoid excessive scale expansion, but you find those in full detail below

 A more detailed analysis including list composition changes, is found on the page "miners performance".
 The miners included in the database are classified in five performance quintiles.
 This allows evaluating how individual miners went with the herd or against the grid.